 The neural network architecture consists of an input layer of dimension 3, followed by three hidden layers containing 128, 64, and 32 neurons, respectively.
 The first hidden layer uses a hyperbolic tangent (\texttt{tanh}) activation function, followed by Rectified Linear Unit (\texttt{ReLU}) activations in subsequent layers \cite{Dubey:2021activation}.
 Dropout layers with a rate of 0.1 are applied after the second and third hidden layers to mitigate overfitting.
 A learning rate of 0.0001 is employed for training, and the mean squared error (MSE) is used as the loss function.
 The output layer produces a single scalar prediction corresponding to $N_{\text{ch}}$.

 A physics module is incorporated in parallel with the data-driven neural network to enforce known physical constraints.
-This module implements a fixed analytical expression for charged hadron multiplicity inspired by the Glauber two-component model Eq.~(\ref{eq:Nch}).
+This module implements a fixed analytical expression for charged hadron multiplicity inspired by the Glauber two-component formula Eq.~(\ref{eq:Nch}).
 In this module, $n_{\text{pp}}$ is treated as a non-trainable buffer using \texttt{register\_buffer}.
-On the other hand $x$ is taken as a scaler trainable parameter defined as \texttt{self.x = nn.Parameter(torch.tensor(7.0, dtype=torch.float32))}.
-The value 7.0 is a random initial guess for the $x$ value.
+On the other hand, $x$ is taken as a scaler trainable parameter defined as \texttt{self.x = nn.Parameter(torch.tensor(1.0, dtype=torch.float32))}.
+The value $1.0$ is chosen as a neutral initial value within the physically expected range $[0,1]$.
 Since it is wrapped with \texttt{nn.Parameter}, it is registered as a model parameter and included in the gradient-based optimization.

 The overall training is guided by a composite loss function: